Binary Mechanisms under Privacy-Preserving Noise: Proof of the Main Results

 where the $o(1)$ term is uniform across all anonymous SCFs.
 The expression on the \textit{rhs} above---up to the exclusion of the $o(1)$ term---is symmetric around $\BE[f]=1/2$.
-In particular, it is increasing (resp. decreasing) on the region where $\BE[f] \leq 1/2$ (resp. $\BE[f]\geq 1/2$).
-Therefore, for any anonymous $f$ that belongs to the constraint set of the relaxed problem in \eqref{eq: relaxed_optimization}, one has
+In particular, it is increasing (respectively, decreasing) on the region where $\BE[f] \leq 1/2$ (respectively, $\BE[f]\geq 1/2$).\footnote{Let us define $\Psi(x)\coloneq x -\Phi_{\rho}\big(\Phi^{-1}(x)\big)$ for $x\in [0,1]$.
+In Appendix~\ref{app:map}, we show that for any $\rho\in [-1, 1]$, the mapping $\Psi$ is increasing on $[0,1/2]$ and decreasing on $[1/2, 1]$.} Therefore, for any anonymous $f$ that belongs to the constraint set of the relaxed problem in~\eqref{eq:relaxed_optimization}, one has